Rafi993/roving-focus-in-react/README.md

-## Roving index in react using hooks
+## Roving focus in react using hooks

 Simple custom hook to use Roving focus with arrow keys in react.
 You can read more about this in https://dev.to/rafi993/roving-focus-in-react-with-custom-hooks-1ln